Nodal elliptic curves on K3 surfaces: Proof of Theorem .

-Since the genus of $B$ is 9 and $B$ is not hyperelliptic (see Lemma~\ref{lem: gonality of (4,4)-curve}), the Abel-Jacobi map $\Sym^{2}(B) \rightarrow \Jac(B)$ is an embedding so $Z_{2}$ embeds into $\Jac(B)$.
+Since the genus of $B$ is 9 and $B$ is not hyperelliptic, the Abel-Jacobi map $\Sym^{2}(B) \rightarrow \Jac(B)$ is an embedding and therefore $Z_{2}$ embeds into $\Jac(B)$.
 It follows from \cite[Corollary 1.2]{CG92} that $\Jac(B)$ is simple because $H^{1, 0}(\P^{1} \times \P^{1}) = 0$ and $B$ is a very general element of a linear series.
 The Jacobian of the normalization of each component of $Z_{2}$ has a nonconstant map to $\Jac(B)$, so the geometric genus of each component is at least 9. \end{proof}

 \begin{prop} For a general element $J \in \Omega$, we have